 While I found the controller on the 788 a little balky, the unit on the 789 was much easier to modulate.
 I didn’t spend much time documenting the IFE selection.
 However, it’s pretty much the identical set of games, movies, and TV shows found on the 788 and 777-300ER.
 Also like the 788, the system allows you to watch different programs on the main screen and the controller.
 So, if you fancy keeping an eye on the flight map while watching a movie, you can do that.

-Speaking of flight map, AA provides the familiar customizable 3D map found on all of its new systems.
+Speaking of flight map, AA provides the familiar customizable 3D map, which could be one of those 3d animation models, found on all of its new systems.

 I also decided to try connecting to the WiFi.
 Since this is an internationally-configured aircraft, WiFi is provided by OnAir.
 And unfortunately, it proved predictably useless.
 I couldn’t even get the screen to select a plan to load.
 Oh well – guess it saved me $16.